-Application for Leave of Absence during term time
+Application for Leave of Absence during termtime

-From September 2013 the law was changed regarding holidays during term time.
+From September 2013, the law was changed regarding holidays during term time.
 The Headteacher can now only grant leave of absence in EXCEPTIONAL circumstances.
+Parents/carers applying to remove their child(ren) from school during term time must give advance notice (of at least 2 school weeks) and should provide evidence to support the application.
+Evidence may include a letter from an employer, or in the case of Armed Forces or Emergency Services a Superior Officer.

-Parents applying to remove their child from school during term time must give advance notice of 2 weeks and supply evidence to support the application.
-The leadtactor, will then consider authorising or upauthorising the absence.
+Please be aware you may be issued with a Penalty Notice if you decide to go ahead with an unauthorised absence during term-time and the absence meets the LA penalty notice criteria of 10 sessions (5 school days) unauthorised absence in a 10-school week period.
+Penalty Notices are issued per parent per child.

-Please be aware you may be issued with a Penalty Notice if you decide to go ahead with an unauthorised absence during term time and the absence meets the LA penalty notice criteria of 20 sessions unauthorised absence in a ten school week period.
-Penalty notices are issue per parent per child.
-Further information on the law regarding Leave of Absence during term time and Penalty Notices for unauthorised school absence can be found at GOV.UK.
+Further Information on the law regarding leave of absences during term-time and